Paul Young (footballer, born 1968)

-Paul Young (born 11 April 1968 in Saint Catherine Parish, Jamaica) is a retired Jamaican soccer forward who played two seasons in Major League Soccer and several in the USISL and USL A-League.
+Paul Young (born 11 April 1968) is a Jamaican former footballer who played as a forward in Major League Soccer, USISL and USL A-League.
 He also coached Portmore United, Waterhouse F.C. and August Town F.C. in the Jamaica National Premier League.

 Player

 Youth

 Young attended Wolmer's Boys' School (High) where he excelled in football and academics.
 Young attended Syracuse University where he played soccer from 1990 to 1992.
 During his three seasons with the Orange Men, he scored 32 goals and was named as a 1992 second team All American.

 Professional

 In 1993, Young began his professional career with Hazard United which won the Jamaica National Premier League title.
 In 1994, he signed with the Charleston Battery of USISL.
 He scored 23 goals in 22 games and was named to the USISL All League team.
 In 1995, he exceeded his previous year's goals total with 25 goals in 24 games, again being named to the All League team.
 In February 1996, the Columbus Crew selected Young in the 13th round (121st overall) of the 1996 MLS Inaugural Player Draft.
 He played only four games for Columbus, spending much of the season with the Rochester Rhinos of the A-League and the South Carolina Shamrocks in the USISL.
 He was named to the USISL All League team.
 The Battery released him at the end of the season.
 In 1998, he began the season with the Charleston Battery.
 After scoring three goals in seven games, he was called up by the Tampa Bay Mutiny On 19 June 1998.
 He played fourteen games for the Mutiny, but failed to score a goal.
 On 2 November 1998, the Mutiny waived Young.
 In 1999, he played for the Rochester Rhinos, Hershey Wildcats and Maryland Mania in the USL A-League.